junxit/us-congress-bills-110/metadata.md

 - 2007-05-17 — Introduced in Senate
 - 2007-05-17 — Read twice and referred to the Committee on Environment and Public Works.
+- 2007-07-31 — Committee on Environment and Public Works.
+Ordered to be reported with amendments favorably.
+- 2007-12-12 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment.
+With written report No. 110-242.
+- 2007-12-12 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment.
+With written report No. 110-242.
+- 2007-12-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 534.